tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * An AR model, therefore, assumes some degree of auto-correlation.

-  * An AR model may have one significant lag, or it may have multiple.
+  * An AR model may have one significant lag, or multiple lags.

 Explain the relationship between an AR model and a linear regression model:

 * An AR model **is** a linear regression model.

-* In an example of a linear regression model, the number of rooms in houses may be used to predict house prices.
+* In an example of a linear regression model, the number of rooms in a house may be used to predict the price of a house.

 * In an example of an AR model, the past prices of a stock may be used to predict future prices.